Old Pueblo Tai Chi: Find Your Balance in Tucson

 Step 3 of Wudang Tai Chi—“Embracing Balance and Flow”—introduces the transformative posture of “Holding the Ball,” where breath, movement, and intention unite.
 This article explores the symbolism of yin and yang, step-by-step instructions for the movement, and insights into breath coordination, internal energy, and balance.

-Think you’ve got your Tai Chi fundamentals down? 🌄 This short but insightful 10-question quiz will test your knowledge of two essential elements of Wudang Yang Style Tai Chi:
+Think you’ve got your Tai Chi fundamentals down? 🌄 This short but insightful 10-question quiz will test your knowledge of two essential elements of Wudang Yang Style Tai Chi: • Postural Foundations (Questions 1–5) • The “Sun Rises and Moon Sets” Sequence (Questions 6–10) Whether you're a beginner or refining your form, this quiz helps you reflect on the quality of your movement, breath coordination, and mind-body awareness.

 Sun Rises and Moon Sets | This beautiful sequence symbolizes the natural rhythm of day and night, yin and yang, breath and flow.
 It’s perfect for beginners and seasoned practitioners alike.